brunodifranco/project-airbnb-classification/README.md

 + Final Revision Only
 ```

-<p align="justify"> Initially, seven models were trained using cross-validation, so we can provide predictions on the five most likely countries for an US Airbnb user to book their next destinations: Logistic Regression, Decision Tree, Random Forest, Extra Trees, AdaBoost, XGBoost and Light GBM.</p>
+<p align="justify"> Initially, seven models were trained using cross-validation, so we can provide predictions on the five most likely countries for a US Airbnb user to book their next destinations: Logistic Regression, Decision Tree, Random Forest, Extra Trees, AdaBoost, XGBoost and Light GBM.</p>

-The initial cross validation performance for all seven algorithms are displayed below:
+The initial cross validation performance of all seven algorithms are displayed below:

 <div align="center">